alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 4-lastlines - Script that display the last 10 lines of /etc/passwd

 feat: 5-firstlines - Script that displays the first 10 lines of /etc/passwd

+feat: 6-third_line - Script that displays the third line of the file iacta